forketyfork/eyes/docs/application-orchestration.md

 **Fallback Behavior:**
 - If a configuration file path is provided but the file is missing or unreadable, the system logs a warning and uses default configuration
-- TOML parsing errors and validation errors are still returned as errors
+- TOML parsing errors and validation errors are still returned as errors, but the system falls back to defaults with warnings
+- UTF-8 path validation ensures proper handling of international file paths
-- This ensures the application can start even with missing configuration files while still catching actual configuration problems
+- This ensures the application can start even with missing or problematic configuration files while still catching critical configuration problems

 ### 2. Component Creation